mt-support/tribe-ext-tickets-shortcodes/README.md

 * `ticket_ids` - This defaults to attendees for _any ticket_.
 Provide a comma-separated list of Ticket IDs to limit the attendee status check for.
 * `not_ticket_ids` - This defaults as empty.
 Provide a comma-separated list of Ticket IDs to exclude on the attendee status check for. _Note: This will ensure that only attendees who have purchased other tickets will be returned._
 * `ticketed` - This defaults to `1` which means the shortcode will always check that the user **IS an attendee** before showing the content.
 Set this to `0` to check that the user **IS NOT an attendee** before showing the content.
+* `on` - This defaults to empty (not time-based).
+Provide `event_start_date` to let the content only show when the event has started, or a custom date and time string `2020-05-01 08:00:00` to specify when the content should start showing (based on the site timezone).

 #### Example 1: Protected content based on any attendee for the *current* event